-Instagram is one of the top used social media in the United States.
-With 800 million users consisting of bloggers, entrepreneurs, teens, adults, fan pages, celebrities, and more, it’s a great platform to showcase your business.
+Instagram is one of the top used social media sites in the world.
+With now more than 1 billion users consisting of bloggers, entrepreneurs, teens, adults, fan pages, celebrities, and more, it's a great platform to showcase your business.

 That being said, there are many ways to go about marketing your business on Instagram.
 Each business has a different game plan, but the fundamentals of a good account tend to stay the same across the board.

 Here's a handy Instagram checklist you can use to ensure your Instagram profile is in tip-top shape to promote your business: